pragyaai/ndna/_llm/nephos.md

 where $\mathbf{h}_{\ell,p}$ is the hidden state vector at layer $\ell$ and position $p$, and $\mathcal{P}$ is the set of positions within the causal patch of the trigger.

-This averaging smooths token-level variability while preserving the lesion's coarse spatial footprint {% cite Ding et al., 2021 %}, {% Rajani et al., 2019 %}.
+This averaging smooths token-level variability while preserving the lesion's coarse spatial footprint {% cite Ding2021 %}, {% cite Rajani2019 %}.